LeonMQ/farfetshd/README.md

 ## Installation

-Put farfetshd.sh somewhere in your path.
+Put farfetshd.sh somewhere in your path and run `chmod +x farfetshd.sh`.

 ## Configuration